wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 membership and security service Docker image.
 This is covered later in the document.

-A Docker registry is required for the Hyperledger Fabric environment if you are not going to access public Docker images.
+A local Docker registry can be used for the Hyperledger Fabric environment if you are not going to access public Docker images.
 The reason to create your own registry is twofold.
 First, it is your private registry.
 Second, it allows for the use of the same unaltered